Therac-25: East Texas Cancer Center, Tyler, March 1986

 With the first dose the patient felt an electric shock and heard a crackle from the machine.
-Since it was his ninth session, he identified this sensation as an anomaly.
+Since it was his ninth session, he recognized that this sensation was abnormal.
 He started to get up from the table to ask for help.
 At that moment the operator pressed to continue the treatment.
 The patient felt a shock of electricity through his arm, as if his hand was torn off.
 He reached the door and began to bang on it until the operator opened it.
 A physician was immediately called to the scene, where they observed intense erythema in the area, suspecting that it had been a simple electric shock.
 He sent the patient home.
 The hospital physicist checked the machine and, because it was calibrated to the correct specification, it continued to treat patients throughout the day.
 The technicians were unaware that the patient had received a massive dose of radiation between 16,500 and 25,000 rads in less than a second over an area of one cm^{2}.
-The crackling of the machine had been produced by saturation of the ionization chambers, which had the consequence that they indicated that the applied radiation dose had been very low.
+The crackling of the machine had been produced by saturation of the ionization chambers, which had the misleading consequence of indicating very low dose.

 Over the following weeks the patient experienced paralysis of the left arm, nausea, vomiting, and ended up being hospitalized for radiation-induced myelitis of the spinal cord.
 His legs, mid-diaphragm and vocal cords ended up paralyzed.
 He also had recurrent herpes simplex skin infections.
 He died five months after the overdose.

 From the day after the accident, AECL technicians checked the machine and were unable to replicate error 54.
 They checked the grounding of the machine to rule out electric shock as the cause.
 The machine was back in operation on April 7, 1986.